188 Clapp Rd, Scituate, MA 02066, USA

 Motorized vehicles are prohibited, as is the alteration of trails or other aspects of the property.

-The new (2020) parking area at the end of Bates Lane puts you in the heart of the property.
+The parking area at the end of Bates Lane puts you in the heart of the property.
 You can explore trails is all directions.
 These are beautiful, well-marked, and well-maintained trails.
 Every important intersection is numbered, and many also feature “You Are Here” location maps.
+Don’t miss Boulder Valley — it is especially captivating!
 Seven color-coded trails form a large loop with options for shorter or longer hikes.
 Download the map for guidance.
-For a longer hike, continue to the Higgins-MacAllister parcel, immediately adjacent, via the Carl Pipes Trail.
+For a longer hike, continue to the Higgins-MacAllister Preserve, immediately adjacent, via the Carl Pipes Trail.

 Some of the trails are wide and flat.
 Others are more narrow and rugged, with occasional climbs and descents.
 There is a 40-foot bridge that traverses the wetlands near Teepee Rock.